tc39/proposal-function-pipe-flow/README.md

 ## Function.pipeAsync
-The `Function.pipeAsync` static method applies a sequence of potentially async sub-functions to a given input value, returning a promise.
+The `Function.pipeAsync` static method applies a sequence of potentially async callbacks to a given input value, returning a promise.
-The promise will resolve to the final sub-function’s result.
+The promise will resolve to the final callback’s result.

 ```js
 Function.pipeAsync(input, ...fns);